|

 government agency, not even to the attorneys organizing the

+foundation.
 2. The Law places practically

 no limits upon the structuring of the beneficial interests